gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations-quickstart.md

-Real-time, event stream processing is becoming an increasingly important task for data-intensive applications, primarily to respond to user requests in a timely manner. [vmware-gemfire-short-name] Continuous Query (CQ) will help you achieve this rather complex task quite easily.
+Real-time, event stream processing is becoming an increasingly important task for data-intensive applications, primarily to respond to user requests in a timely manner.
+GemFire Continuous Query (CQ) will help you achieve this rather complex task quite easily.

 Enable CQ by annotating your application class with